OpenSpace/openspace.github.io/docs/tutorials/users/menustime.md

  - Clicking on the date at the bottom of the screen will open the Time menu.
  - The Time menu can be popped out using the button in the upper right next to x
  - The Time menu is separated into sections for changing the date, the rate of time, and two helper buttons.
- - The realtime and now helper buttons set the rate of time to one second per second and set the date to the computer's current date respectively.
+ - The Realtime and Now helper buttons set the rate of time to one second per second and set the date to the computer's current date respectively.
  - The other sections will be described below.

 ## Changing the Date/Time